 Many older people profess a strong belief in independence and self-reliance.
 But how healthy is it, really, to want to age in your own home, for example, if that means aging alone?
 In “Seniors Speak Out About Loneliness,” the writers summarize: “Loneliness is partly about the number of friends or people in your life, but it is also about whether or not you feel connected to people.”1

-How to help a friend suffering from loneliness
+How to help a senior suffering from loneliness

 If you know a senior suffering from loneliness, there are a number of things you can do to help them feel more connected.
 Vida Proctor has a lot of experience with seniors in her role as General Manager of Harbour Hill Retirement Community in Goderich.
 She suggests a number of things that people can do to reach out to those suffering from loneliness.
 These include: